-Figure 4 shows an octree mesh for a surfacic liver model.
+Figure 4 shows an octree mesh for a liver model.

-Figure 4: A multiresolution octree-mesh for a liver: the entire mechanical hierarchy and the density of mechanical leaves.
+Figure 4.
+An octree-mesh for a liver: densities of mechanical leaves for the finnest level of details and for a multiresolution mesh.

-Table 1 compares the number of iterations necessary to converge using the nodal approach (i.e. the classical non-hierarchical one) against the hierarchical approach.
+Table 1 compares the number of iterations necessary to converge to the equilibrium with a static solver using the nodal approach (i.e. the classical non-hierarchical one) against the hierarchical approach.
 Two examples are considered for several numbers of elements, the first one consists in a cubic fixed beam subject to gravity, while in the second a force is applied to a corner of the beam.
 As expected, the convergence is faster using the hierarchical approach.
 When the corner is pulled, the other end moves directly, whereas in the nodal model it is necessary to propagate the deformation along all elements.